nest/nest-simulator/doc/styleguide/styleguide.rst

        word
         here is definition

-For models to link to cpp model info
+To link to cpp model info

 ::